Use templates in Pages on Mac

 Choose Pages > Settings (from the Pages menu at the top of your screen).

 Click General at the top of the settings window, then select “Use template.”

 Use the currently selected template: Verify that the name of the template you want to use appears after “Use template.”

 Choose a different template: Click the Change Template button, click a template, then click Choose.

-Close the preferences window.
+Close the settings window.